giovannibelzoni/backend-challenge/README.md

 Implement an endpoint that creates a pulse.
 A pulse has a name (string), maximum rabi rate(float, between 0 and 100) and polar angle(float, between 0 and 1).

+#### Scenarios

 ##### Scenario 1: Create pulse

-    When I request POST `/pulses/` with
+    When I request POST /pulses/ with
     a name of "primitive",
     a maxumum rabi rate of 1
     and a polar angle of 0.5
-    Then I should see the new pulse.
+    Then I should see the new pulse

 ##### Scenario 2: Pulse validation

-    When I request POST `/pulses/` with an empty body Then I should see a 400 bad request response
+    When I request POST /pulses/ with an empty body Then I should see a 400 bad request response
-    And I should see error messages.
+    And I should see error messages

 ---